-At 1730 hours, the leading element spotted portions of the 7th Armored Division so it was decided to find assembly areas for the entire Division in the vicinity of Nogent-le-Roi.
+At 0530pm, the leading element spotted portions of the 7th Armored Division so it was decided to find assembly areas for the entire division in the vicinity of Nogent-le-Roi.

 Since its arrival in France on June 14th, the Regiment as the entire 79th Infantry Division encountered only German night or reconnaissance flights until now.
-On August 17th, wave after wave, German airplanes machine-gunned the American column but thankfully didn’t cause any damage.
-By the end of the day, boys thanks to their 30 and 50mm caliber small arms fire, shot down three of them.
+On August 17th, wave after wave, German airplanes machine-gunned the american column but thankfully didn’t cause any damage.
+By the end of the day, boys thanks to their 30mm and 50mm caliber small arms fire, shot down three of them.

-The Seine River was just in front of 313th Infantry Regiment, some German soldiers were still dug in into the woods, Headquarters summoned 1st Battalion plus one Company of the 2nd to clean out the area at 0700 hours on August 19th.
+The Seine River was just in front of 313th Infantry Regiment, some German soldiers were still dug in into the woods, Headquarters summoned 1st Battalion plus one company of the 2nd to clean out the area at 0700am on August 19th.

 Before to cross the Seine River, both flanks have to be secured.
-Colonel Sterling A. Wood commander of the 313th Infantry Regiment set up its Command Post in a hotel at Rolleboise overlooking Mantes-Gassicourt, La Roche-Guyon and led a platoon over the dam at Rolleboise to know if there was any German left.
-By this action Colonel Sterling A. Wood had earned the distinction for being one of the first American soldiers to cross the Seine River.
+Lieutenant-Colonel Sterling A. Wood commander of the 313th Infantry Regiment set up its command post in a hotel at Rolleboise overlooking Mantes-Gassicourt and La Roche-Guyon and led a platoon over the dam at Rolleboise to know if there was any German left.
+By this action Lieutenant-Colonel Wood had earned the distinction for being one of the first American soldiers to cross the Seine River (see photo below).

 During the next two days, 313th crossed the Seine River, the entire 79th Infantry Division extended its bridgehead and gained information’s from civilians that Germans were heading back to attack.